Most Famous Logos With a Face

 Logo Wella

 The American-German manufacturer of hair care products also has a triple symbol of visual identity.
 The Wella logo has been in use since 1880, perfectly capturing the essence of its products.
-To emphasize hair care, the designers used a female profile with no specific facial features.
+The designers used a female profile with no specific facial features to emphasize hair care.
 There is only a contoured image with an emphasis on the strands.
 They are wavy, fluttering in one direction as if blown by the oncoming air.
-The face is raised and outlined in shadow, so it seems that the emblem depicts not one woman but two.
+The face is raised and outlined in shadow, so the emblem seems to depict not one woman but two.
 The lines are light, relaxed, gliding.
 The emblem is complemented by an inscription in two lines: above – “Wella,” below – “Professionals.”
 The first word is typed in bold font with smoothed corners of letters, and the second – is thin glyphs of strict form.

 Rinascimento